decentralized-identity/keri/docs/Q-and-A.md

 #### Public Key Infrastructure
 A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 [Wikipedia].(https://en.wikipedia.org/wiki/Public_key_infrastructure)

+#### Race condition
+A race condition or race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events.
+It becomes a bug when one or more of the possible behaviors is undesirable.
+[Source](https://en.wikipedia.org/wiki/Race_condition).

 #### Root of trust
 Replace human basis-of-trust with cryptographic root-of-trust.
 With verifiable digital signatures from asymmetric key cryptography we may not trust in “what” was said, but we may trust in “who” said it.\